thindil/steamsky/bin/doc/MODDING.md

   *items* directory).
 For Mission, missions types: Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport passengers missions.
+- Multiplier: Optional parameter, multiplier for amount of game points earned by finishing this goal.
+Default value is 1, which mean goal give Amount of points for finish it.

 ## Mobiles